 3. Set the Confirmation Type to Redirect, then check the box to Pass Field Data Via Query String.
 From the "Optional form fields" drop-down menu, add Name (First), Name (Last), and email.

 To build your Redirect URL, add the following parameters to your Calendly link:

-Use merge tags to build a dynamic Calendly link, then add that URL to your form's confirmation button to redirect to your scheduling page.
+Build a dynamic Calendly link and add the URL to your form's confirmation button to redirect to your scheduling page.
 From there, the field data in the query string will pull info from the previous form into Calendly.

 To pass this data into your CRM, you'll want to use Webhooks.